DevExpress-Examples/reporting-react-customize-parameter-editor/README.md

 <!-- default badges end -->
 # Reporting for React - Customize Parameter Editor in the Web Document Viewer

-This example demonstrates two approaches to the parameter editor customization:
+This example demonstrates two ways to customize a parameter editor:
-- Specify editor options for a default parameter editor
+- Specify editor options for a default parameter editor.
-- Use a template to replace a default editor for a specific parameter type with a custom editor
+- Use a template to replace a default editor for a specific parameter type.

 ![Web Document Viewer - Parameter Panel](images/screenshot.png)